usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Pro Unlimited_, by Various Artists
 - _SILVER SLUGGER OF THE YEAR_, by Jazzy lion man, Soo Do Koo
 - _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
 - _Iris Silver Mist_, by Jenny Hval
 - _caroline 2_, by caroline
 - _Totality_, by Natural Information Society, Bitchin Bajas
-- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals

 </details>